yosefnuragaw/idle-car-detector/README.md

-# Idle Car Detection Using YOLOv4 and Background Subtraction Methods
+# Idle Car Detection Using YOLOv3 and Background Subtraction Methods
-Projek ini merupakan submisi untuk babak final Datathon yang diselenggarakan oleh Ristek Universitas Indonesia
+This project is submitted for final stage of Datathon RISTEK University of Indonesia 2023

-Member dari proyek ini:
+Member of this project:
 - <a href = 'https://www.linkedin.com/in/yosefnw/'>Yosef Nuraga</a>
 - <a href = 'https://www.linkedin.com/in/louis-widi-anandaputra-90008815a/'>Louis Widi</a>
 - <a href = 'https://www.linkedin.com/in/limbodhiwijaya/'>Lim Bodhi</a>